Year 2 - Owl

-Mrs Brown is our Teaching Assistant who works with us each morning and some afternoons.
+Mrs Brown is our Higher Level Teaching Assistant (HLTA) who works with us during the week.

-You will find everything you need to know about life in Year 2 in the documents below – the ‘Year Ahead’ Booklet, Weekly Timetable, Curriculum Overview and our Topic Map in addition to our current Homework Activities.
+You will find everything you need to know about life in Year 2 in the documents below – the ‘Year Ahead’ Booklet, Weekly Timetable, Curriculum Overview and our current termly Topic Web.

 We will be focussing on London as our capital city to begin with and exploring all of the well-known landmarks that can be found there.
-We have been practising our geographical skills by studying maps and plans and devising our own maps with keys.
-We have tested out our geographical skills in the classroom, around the school grounds and will soon begin to compare the village of Steeple Morden with the city of London!
+We will be practising our geographical skills by studying maps and plans and devising our own maps with keys.
+We will need to test out our geographical skills in the classroom, around the school grounds and will soon begin to compare the village of Steeple Morden with the city of London!

-We have created a Tourist Information Office in our classroom and the children are looking forward to learning all about the role of a ‘Tour Guide.’
+We will create a Tourist Information desk in our classroom and the children are looking forward to learning all about the role of a ‘Tour Guide.’